 Yes.
 Shore Protect Team builds new waterfront structures and repairs existing ones for Lake Washington, MS properties on Lake Washington.
 We assess each existing structure for damage from wave action, water level variation, and material deterioration before recommending repair or full replacement.
 Many Lake Washington, MS waterfront structures benefit from targeted repairs - replacing damaged piling, decking, or hardware - rather than complete reconstruction.

 Send us photos of your lakefront property and your location in Lake Washington, MS for a free preliminary consultation.
-We review shoreline conditions, wave exposure, and permit requirements for your specific location on Lake Washington and outline the right approach and cost range for your project.
 Contact Shore Protect Team to get started.